emrecaliova/solar-calc/README.md

 ### 📄 License

-This project is open-source.
-You may use, modify, and distribute freely, but please cite the author when appropriate.
+This project is licensed under the MIT License.
+You may use, modify, and distribute it freely.
+Please credit the author where appropriate.